edm1922/ShopSavvy/docs/unified-roadmap.md

 ShopSavvy is a cross-platform shopping companion app that helps users find the best deals across multiple e-commerce platforms, with a focus on local platforms like Shopee and Lazada.
 The app features an AI assistant, advanced search capabilities, price tracking, and personalized recommendations.

 ## Approach
-We're using a hybrid approach to gather product data from e-commerce platforms:
+We're using a direct scraping approach to gather product data from e-commerce platforms:

-1. **Serper.dev API**: Our primary method for searching products across multiple platforms
+1. **Custom Web Scraping**: Our primary method for searching products across platforms
-   - Provides access to Google Shopping results without triggering CAPTCHAs
+   - Uses Playwright for browser automation
-   - Supports a wide range of e-commerce platforms
+   - Implements anti-detection measures
-   - Offers consistent data format and reliable results
+   - Provides direct access to platform-specific data

-2. **Web Scraping (Fallback)**: Used as a fallback for specific platforms when needed
+2. **Caching System**: Improves performance and reduces load on target websites
-   - Allows for more detailed product information
+   - Stores search results in Supabase database
-   - Provides access to platform-specific features
+   - Implements TTL (Time To Live) for cache freshness
-   - Used for price tracking and detailed product pages
+   - Reduces repeated requests to the same platforms

-This hybrid approach allows us to:
+This approach allows us to:
-1. Move forward with development without waiting for API approvals
+1. Have full control over the search process and data extraction
-2. Support a wide range of platforms (60+ e-commerce sites)
+2. Focus on specific fashion and beauty platforms (Lazada, Zalora, etc.)
-3. Have reliable search results while avoiding anti-scraping measures
+3. Customize the data extraction for each platform

 ## Current State Assessment
 The project currently has:
 - [x] Basic Next.js application structure with TypeScript
 - [x] UI components using Shadcn/UI and Tailwind CSS
-- [x] Universal search functionality using Serper.dev API
+- [x] Custom web scraping implementation with Playwright
-- [x] Basic AI assistant integration with Google Gemini
+- [x] Basic AI assistant integration
 - [x] Product display grid with error handling
-- [x] Web scraping architecture design
+- [x] Web scraping architecture with caching
-- [x] Support for multiple e-commerce platforms
+- [x] Support for fashion and beauty e-commerce platforms
 - [x] Compelling landing page with responsive design
 - [x] Authentication system with Supabase
 - [x] Database tables for user profiles, saved products, price alerts, and search history